Randomise Alone, Reach as a Team: Introduction

 Consider first the setting where $\Artoo$ and $\Ceethree$ have access to a shared source of randomness, which can't be observed by the adversary.
 Such games can be viewed as standard two-player concurrent games, where the team acts as a single meta-player.
 By playing the joint actions $(L, L)$ or $(R, R)$ with probability $\frac{1}{2}$ each, $\Artoo$ and $\Ceethree$ ensure that for any environmental choice, the probability of advancing is $\frac{1}{2}$, and the probability of reaching the failure state is $0$.
 By repeating this, it is almost sure that the target will eventually be reached.

 However, when $\Artoo$ and $\Ceethree$ do not share a source of randomness nor a private communication channel, they have to randomise their actions independently.
 One can show that against any such strategy profile, the environment can respond in such a way that the probability of eventually reaching the target does not exceed $\frac{1}{3}$.
 Observe here that the severity of this result relies on the order of the quantifiers: we assume that the team fixes a collective strategy first, and that the environment responds to it, hence the value $\frac{1}{3}$ is what is called in the literature the \emph{max-min value}.
-If, instead, the environment must commit to a strategy first, then $\Artoo$ and $\Ceethree$ can respond deterministically, and reach the target state with probability at least $\frac{1}{2}$: the \emph{min-max value}.
+If, instead, the environment must commit to a strategy first, then $\Artoo$ and $\Ceethree$ can respond deterministically and reach the target state almost surely (with probability $1$), which is called the \emph{min-max value}.
+It is because the team can always coordinate on a single deterministic action (e.g., both constantly playing $L$ or $R$) that the environment plays with positive probability.
+By this, they can avoid the failure state and ensure they eventually progress.
 We assume the burden of pessimism and focus on the max-min value.

 \paragraph{Our Results.} We first start with the following problem for team games. \begin{simplebox} \textbf{Threshold problem:} Given a game, given a rational threshold $t\in[0,1]$, does there exist a \emph{collective} strategy for the team that ensures the target is reached with probability strictly greater than $t$? \end{simplebox} Our first main result establishes that when there exists such a collective strategy, there exists a memoryless one (\Cref{thm:memmless-optimal}).
 This implies that these games can be fully characterised by local, state-dependent strategies.
 Therefore, given an instance of the threshold problem, we can construct a formula in the Existential Theory of the Reals (ETR) that is satisfiable if and only if we have a positive instance.
 This proves that the threshold problem lies in the complexity class $\exists\Rb$ (itself contained in $\PSpace$~\cite{Can88,SCM24}).
 We also prove that the problem is $\NP$-hard using a reduction from $k$-clique problem.
 This is unlike the situation for two-player concurrent games, where no such hardness results are known.
 In fact, for two-player concurrent games (or for games where the team can share randomness, which reduces to the latter) the best known lower bound for the threshold problem is $\SQRTSUM$-hardness~\cite{EY15} and $\P$-hardness derived from turn-based reachability games~\cite{Imm81} and the best known upper bound is the complexity class $\exists\Rb$~\cite{CDH12}.
 While our encoding into ETR provides an algorithm, such large logical sentences are notoriously difficult for existing solvers to solve.
 To provide a more computationally accessible approach, we also develop a Value Iteration (VI) algorithm that converges to the optimal max-min value---even though it might never reach it.